 Like so many other teens and young adults David slipped through the cracks.
 With no direction or future in what he loved David became a teen dad, but he was determined to make a future for his daughter Layla.
 He took on any job he could find, working as a waiter and doing odd jobs to support his young family.

 His mother, as always was there to support her son through these tough times.
 She encouraged him to go out and compete again in a pageant his youngest sister was competing in.
 It was last minute but he agreed.
 To his surprise, and his only, David recaptured his title, and was crowned as Mr. California and Mr. National in the Gold Coast Pageant.
 His mom, knowing her son could do so much more, had his portfolio submitted to agents in Los Angeles.

-Unfortunately David took one job he wishes he hadn’t.
+Unfortunately David took one job he wished he hadn’t.
 He ended up like so many young kids these days, doing time in a Correctional Facility State Prison.
 Calls for jobs began pouring in to his cell phone but it was too late.
 David took this as a life learning experience and in the hopes of helping other kids who are in his situation, David asked the Lord for guidance.
 He recalled how it felt to have a purpose, remembering when he was boxing in the gym.
-David; being the fighter that he is talked to his family and along with the support of his loving and devoted mother Sonia, he was able to get this boxing gym up and running.
+David, being the fighter that he is, talked to his family and along with the support of his loving and devoted mother Sonia, he was able to get this boxing gym up and running.

 It was a challenge opening the gym while David was away, but his mom did all she could to bring forth a gym dedicated to her oldest son David.
 A place where kids like David and so many others- (who after high school can’t go to college or don’t have a support group to encourage and lead them forward) -can go to and work hard to achieve their goals.
 Weather it be for the love of boxing, weight loss for better health or a Safe Haven from the streets, Boxing for Christ will be there for them.